7th Street Active Transportation Corridor Study

 Leave 7th street alone

-by George123, 4 months ago
+by George123, over 1 year ago

 If you driving your own vehicle north on US 50 with a medical emergency (severed finger, wife in labor) you need to be able to switch lanes to get around someone making a left or right that is backing up traffic.
 5th street needs to revert back to two lanes for this same reason.
 3rd street could be converted to a one-way going north with bike lanes and 6th could be converted to one-way going south with bike lanes.
 And to the person from Brown's cycle on the news "so what if it takes another 38 seconds to get through...
 Continue reading